krukow/vsts-migrate/README.md

 * We preserve only parent/child links between work items.
 * The history/comments/discussion field seems to not be fully preserved
 * Note, specifically that, IterationPaths are not preserved.

+Since IterationPath is not preserved, it's recommended that you do the dump+copy just after completing a sprint/iteration.
+Then set up the next iteration in the msmobilcenter instance after the copy.

 ```clojure
             [{:op "add"